Letters Of Administration

 It is important to note that unmarried couples or same-sex partners who have not registered a civil partnership will not usually be able to act as administrators unless they have been expressly appointed in a Will.

-If there is a valid will, an application can be made for Letters of Administration with the will annexed, providing that:
+If there is a valid Will, an application can be made for Letters of Administration with the Will annexed, providing that:

 - The deceased left all of their estate to you in the Will, and